cloudControl/documentation/Guides/NodeJS/Sailsjs.md

 ### Dependency Tracking

 Dependencies are tracked using [npm] and specified in a `package.json`-file in your project's root directory.
 Modify the dependencies section of the package.json file as shown below:

-[npm] depedencies
-`package.json`:
 ~~~json
 {
     "name": "sails-todomvc",